neurlang/classifier/README.md

 ## Compatibility

-Neurlang is compatible with Go versions 1.13 and above.
+Neurlang Classifier is compatible with Go versions 1.13 and above.
 For CUDA-based learning, Go 1.16 with CUDA dependencies is required.

 ## License

-Neurlang is licensed under Apache 2.0 or Public Domain, at your option.
+Neurlang Classifier is licensed under Apache 2.0 or Public Domain, at your option.